-Further, travellers are more concerned with their experience than with getting the best deal , according to a major study done by Expedia Group.
+Further, travelers are more concerned with their experience than with getting the best deal , according to a major study done by Expedia Group.

 So, the customer today is more expectant, more demanding and less forgiving.
 They know what’s possible and they won’t tolerate missing the chance to have it.

 What’s more, if they don’t get what they were promised, they will often turn to social media and express their displeasure.
 By the same token, if they are thrilled with their travel experience, they will also let their social networks know.

 In order to assist small travel and tourism operators to compete on par with the giant OTAs, Gerent LLC created a unique product for the travel and hospitality market, based on the world’s number one CRM platform from Salesforce.

 The product is called DeepQuest and is multi-module platform designed to support and serve boutique hotels, transportation companies and small cruise lines.